nkoussa/mol-features/README.md

 ```

 Copy SMILES from Box or Petrel to `./data/raw/` (e.g., from Box copy 2019-nCoV/drug-screening/Baseline-Screen-Datasets).
 Run the main script to canoncalize the SMILES and compute the feature sets.
-Unless you specify the output dir (with the `--outdir` argument), the computed features are dumpet into `./out`.
+You need to specify the full path to the smiles file (argument `--smiles_path`).
+The file must contain a column `smiles` which is used to compute the features.
+Unless you specify the output dir (argument `--outdir`), the computed features are dumpet into `./out`.
 ```shell
 $ python ./src/gen_mol_features.py --smiles_path data/raw/Baseline-Screen-Datasets/BL2-current/BL2.smi --par_jobs 8
 ```